wandyezj/wandyezj.github.io/ideas/open-data.md

 ### Formats Filter

 Under the [data catalog](https://catalog.data.gov/dataset) there is a 'Formats' filter.
 It is unclear what the 'Formats' filter and tags mean.
 Does the formats field mean the formats that are supported for a piece of data or all the formats the data consists of?
 Publishers of data seem confused as some data has the same information in multiple formats (although who knows if these align) other data is composed of multiple formats of data.
 For example some data might consist of images and a file that contains additional metadata about those images.
+Or does this mean that there is one asset for each tag.
+So two HTLM tags indicated two HTML documents?

 Suggestion: have a single format source of truth for the data.
 If the data consists of multiple formats then that data should be packaged together into a single compressed file.